Cold Plunge vs Sauna: Science-Backed Benefits, Risks & How to Choose (2026 Guide)

 Heat Shock Proteins (HSPs)

 When your core body temperature rises in a sauna, your cells produce heat shock proteins -- molecular chaperones that repair misfolded or damaged proteins, protect cells from stress, and support immune function.
-A study using passive heat exposure at 163°F (73°C) for 30 minutes found that HSP72 levels increased by approximately 49% above baseline.
-Regular sauna sessions compound this effect over time, building what amounts to a more resilient cellular repair system.
+A study using passive heat exposure at 163°F (73°C) for 30 minutes (Iguchi et al., Journal of Athletic Training, 2012) found that extracellular HSP72 levels rose by about 49% above baseline.
+Regular heat exposure appears to compound this kind of cellular-stress response over time, though the long-term clinical significance of sauna-induced HSP changes in humans is still being worked out.

 The practical implications of heat shock proteins from sauna use are significant.
 HSP production is linked to better immune surveillance, reduced cellular aging, and improved muscle preservation -- something that becomes increasingly relevant as you get older and natural protein turnover slows down.